 Suggested Read: What Not To Say To People Who Are Grieving

-The grieving process takes time, but for some reason we expect women who have experienced a miscarriage to race through it at warp speed.
+The grieving process takes time, but we expect women who have experienced a miscarriage to race through it at warp speed.
 We want them to ‘get back to normal’ as soon as possible and encourage them to ‘snap out of it’.
-It seems we have less patience for this type of loss.
-However, a loss is a loss regardless of the package it comes in.
-A miscarriage is also uniquely personal.
-The only person who had contact with the baby is the mother who carried it in her womb.
+It seems we have less patience for this type of loss, but a loss is a loss regardless of the package it comes in.

-4 Ways To Support Someone Grieving A Miscarriage
+5 Ways To Support A Woman Grieving A Miscarriage

 It is important that we support these women through their grief.